mjknj18/Stock-Market-Trend-Analysis/README.md

 3. Analyze data to find start- and end-of-year price for each individual stock.
 4. Calculate yearly net change in stock price and format output based on direction of change.
 5. Calculate yearly percent difference in stock price.
-6. Calculate overall year-end stock volume.
+6. Calculate total year-end stock volume.
 7. Determine stocks with greatest yearly percent increase and decrease in price.
-8. Determine stock with greatest overall volume at year's end.
+8. Determine stock with greatest total volume at year's end.
 9. Repeat process for each remaining year of stock market data.

 ## Results